 However, guidance counsellors may only communicate the information to the person or persons exposed to the danger or their representative, or to the persons who can come to their aid.

 Guidance counsellors may only communicate such information as is necessary to achieve the purposes for which the information is communicated.

-20. Guidance counsellors who, pursuant to section 19, communicate information protected by professional secrecy to prevent an act of violence must

-(1) communicate the information immediately; and

-(2) indicate during the communication

-(a) his or her name and membership in the Order;

-(b) that the information to be communicated is protected by the counsellor's obligation to confidentiality;

-(c) the act of violence to be prevented; and

-(d) the identity and, if possible, the contact information of the person or group of persons exposed to the danger where the information is communicated to the representative or to persons who can come to their aid;
+- 20. Guidance counsellors who, pursuant to section 19, communicate information, must - (1) communicate the information immediately; and - (2) indicate during the communication - (a) his or her name and membership in the Ordre des conseillers et conseillères d'orientation du Québec; - (b) that the information to be communicated is protected by the counsellor's obligation to confidentiality; - (c) the act of violence to be prevented; and - (d) the identity and, if possible, the contact information of the person or group of persons exposed to the danger where the information is communicated to the representative or to persons who can come to their aid;

-(3) enter in the client's record as soon as possible

-(a) the reasons supporting the decision to communicate the information; and

-(b) the subject of the communication, the mode of communication, and the name of the person to whom the information was given.

-21. For the purpose of preserving professional secrecy, guidance counsellors must

-(1) refrain from any indiscreet conversation, including in social media, about a client and the professional services provided to the client;

-(2) take reasonable means with respect to their colleagues and persons under their supervision;

-(3) not disclose that a person has requested their professional services.

-22. Where guidance counsellors carry on their profession with a couple, a family or a group, they must preserve the right to professional secrecy of each member of the couple, family or group.

-23. Where guidance counsellors carry on their profession with a group, they inform the members of the group that an aspect of their private life or that of a third person may be disclosed.
-They must secure a commitment from the members of the group to preserve the confidentiality of the information.

-Part 2

-24. Where guidance counsellors ask a client to disclose confidential information or where they allow a client to disclose such information, they must clearly inform the client of the various uses that could be made of the information.

-25. Where guidance counsellors transmit confidential information, in particular within a multidisciplinary team or an institutional program, they must limit the transmission to information that is useful, necessary and relevant to the achievement of the objectives pursued, provided that there will be no ensuing prejudice to their client.

-26. Before transmitting a report to a third person, guidance counsellors must obtain explicit authorization from the client after the client has been made aware of the information in the report.

-27. Guidance counsellors may not reveal or communicate the results of an evaluation obtained with measurement and evaluation tools without the written authorization of their client, except where the object of the evaluation so requires.
+- (3) enter in the client's record as soon as possible - (a) the reasons supporting the decision to communicate the information; and - (b) the subject of the communication, the mode of communication, and the name of the person to whom the information was given. - 21.
+For the purpose of preserving professional secrecy, guidance counsellors must - (1) refrain from disclosing that a person has requested their professional services and from any indiscreet conversation, in particular on social media, about a client and the professional services provided to the client; - (2) take reasonable means with respect to their colleagues and persons under their supervision to preserve professional secrecy. - 22.
+Where guidance counsellors carry on their profession with a couple, a family or a group, they must preserve the right to professional secrecy of each member of the couple, family or group. - 23.
+Where guidance counsellors carry on their profession with a group, they inform the members of the group that an aspect of their private life or that of a third person may be disclosed.
+They must secure a commitment from the members of the group to preserve the confidentiality of the information. - 24.
+Where guidance counsellors ask a client to disclose confidential information or where they allow a client to disclose such information, they must clearly inform the client of the various uses that could be made of the information. - 25.
+Where guidance counsellors transmit confidential information, in particular within a multidisciplinary team or an institutional program, they must limit the transmission to information that is useful, necessary and relevant to the achievement of the objectives pursued, provided that there will be no ensuing prejudice to their client. - 26.
+Before transmitting a report to a third person, guidance counsellors must obtain explicit authorization from the client after the client has been made aware of the information in the report. - 27.
+Guidance counsellors may not reveal or communicate the results of an evaluation obtained with measurement and evaluation tools without the written authorization of their client, except where the object of the evaluation so requires.